ovh/docs/pages/web_cloud/web_cloud_databases/retrieve-logs/guide.en-asia.md

 For FileZilla, go to the top left in the `File`{.action} menu, then click `Site Manager`{.action}.

-Click `New site`{.action} , then enter the settings listed above.
+Click `New site`{.action}, then enter the settings listed above.

 ![Web Cloud Databases](images/site-manager.png){.thumbnail}

-The log file, named `stdout.log`, is located at the root.
+The log file `stdout.log` is located at the root.

 You can download it to your desktop to view it.